 The Millburn-Short Hills Townwide Summer Read 2020 comes as an offshoot of the protests against and discussions about systemic racism in modern America.
 Millburn-Short Hills, is a community of friends, neighbors, businesses and colleagues.
-We have decided to take this unique opportunity of a summer fraught with tension, yet unnaturally paused by pandemic, to do a collective read, with the hope that we can bring more understanding, compassion and dialogue to our community.
+We have decided to take this unique opportunity of a time fraught with tension, yet unnaturally paused by pandemic, to do a collective read, with the hope that we can bring more understanding, compassion and dialogue to our community.

 In July, the discussion was based on Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi.

 In August, the group read Biased: Uncovering the Hidden Prejudice That Shapes What We See, Think, and Do by Dr. Jennifer Eberhardt.

 In the coming months, we have the opportunity to continue the conversation, by interacting with authors.
 This is a unique chance to get a deeper understanding of what lies behind the pages, and further move the dialogue forward.

 In September, we will be reading "You Can Keep That To Yourself: a comprehensive list of what not to say to black people, for well intentioned people of pallor" by Adam Smyer.
 The discussion will take place on October 1st, at 7.30pm.
 The author will be interviewed by James Tracy, coauthor of Hillbilly Nationalists, Urban RaceRebels, and Black Power.

 In October, the chosen book is "The Golden Thirteen: how black men won the right to wear Navy Gold" by Dan Goldberg.
 We will meet the author virtually for a Q&A on October 21st at 7.30pm.